HiPhish/info.vim/test/README.rst

  Testing Info.vim
 ##################

 We use Vader_ for testing.
-All tests  are stored under `test/`,  one test file per command.
+All tests are stored in the `vader/` directory, one test file per Vim command.
 If you fixed a bug please add a test case for the bug so it never comes back again.
 If you added a new feature add tests for it so it remains functional.

 Always use  the `info` file  type for `Given` and  `Expected` blocks and  add a comment describing what the purpose of the  test is.
 Avoid terms like "test" or